 As we’ve stated multiple times, Warren Buffett is a force to be reckoned with.
 For example, the CEO and chairman of Berkshire Hathaway has been investing since he was only 11 years old.
 When he’s not busy conquering the business world or acting as an investment guru, he enjoys playing the ukulele.
 Check out this video of him performing a duet with Bon Jovi if you need any further proof of his musical skills.

 If there’s anything we’ve learned about Taylor Swift lately, it’s that she excels at doing many things simultaneously.
 When she’s not singing her heart out in front of adoring fans, Taylor Swift is busy changing the minds of billion-dollar executives and breaking VEVO records.
 She’s also known for being generous to her fans, often donating money or prizes to those in need.
 But did you know that T-Swift is also a serious crafter in her spare time?
 Some of her best work includes a Drake-inspired needlepoint for bestie Ed Sheeran, mason jar snowglobes, and red, white, and blue desserts.

 3. Satya Nadella

-Microsoft CEO Satya Nadella is a techie through and through: Before taking on the role of chief executive officer, Nadella spearheaded the development of the multinational tech company’s cloud infrastructure.
-When he’s not working, however, you’ll catch him reading poetry.
-Oftentimes he’ll even pull his favorite inspirational quotes to include in the next employee email, like this one from poet Rainer Maria Rilke: “The future enters into us, in order to transform itself in us, long before it happens.”
+Microsoft CEO Satya Nadella is no stranger to technology: Prior to becoming the CEO, Nadella was primarily responsible for developing the multinational tech company’s cloud infrastructure.
+In his free time, he enjoys reading poetry.
+Sometimes he’ll even share his favorite inspirational quotes from poets in the next company-wide email.
+For example, this one is from Rainer Maria Rilke: “The future enters into us, in order to transform itself in us, long before it happens.”

 4. Marissa Mayer